Vegan marshmallows should be part of any plant-based kitchen - for s'mores, hot cocoa, rice krispie treats, or just for snacking.

 Having a vegetarian marshmallow recipe on hand that isn't packed full of preservatives is key to making everyone happy!

-- they came together within half an hour
+- These vegan marshmallows come together within half an hour.

-- they set up very quickly - didn't have to wait overnight to see if my "experiment" had worked
+- They set up very quickly – You won’t have to wait overnight to enjoy these marshmallows!

 Absolute Perfection.